 Meet Other Sellers

 We strongly encourage our members to make contact with other sellers & team members in their area.
 Having your own business and working from home can be quite isolating at times.
 We have benefited hugely from organising get togethers with the members in our town and arranging evening meals, daytime coffee catch ups, making sessions, skill sharing sessions.
 It helps keep you motivated and inspired as well as getting advice and tips from others doing exactly what you are doing.
 Ask in our private Facebook group who lives near by and have a mini meet up!

 Increasing your Etsy Sales

-Unfortunately there is no magic answer to this, its a combinations of lots of different things that will increase sales.
-Christina Made It (our Oxford Etsy Team Captain) offers workshops throughout the year for beginners and intermediate sellers to help answer some of the question you have about growing your business.
-This is a breakdown of what is covered in the sessions, you can send Christina a message to find out when the next one will be running: christinamadeit.com/blog
+Unfortunately there is no magic answer to this, its a combination of lots of different things that will increase sales.
+Christina Made It (Oxford Etsy Team Captain) offers workshops throughout the year for beginners and intermediate sellers to help answer some of the questions you have about growing your business.
+This is a breakdown of what is covered in the sessions, you can send a message to find out when the next one will be running: christinamadeit.com/blog

 Becka Griffin from the Merseyside Etsy Team runs online critiques & downloadable guides to help find out where you can improve and what changes may need to be made.
 The guides are available from her Etsy shop here: etsy.com/uk/shop/makeandflourish